-In groups of four, students individually complete their section of a placemat.
+In groups of four, students individually complete their section of a placemat (BLM provided on the Principles of Mathematics 9: Teacher's Resource CD-ROM).
 The group then pools their responses and completes the centre portion of the placemat with group responses.
-This method can be used for preassessment (diagnostic), review, or to summarize a topic.
+This method can be used for pre-assessment (diagnostic), review, or to summarize a topic.